python-websockets/websockets/docs/howto/upgrade.rst

 .. currentmodule:: websockets

-The new :mod:`asyncio` implementation is a rewrite of the original implementation of websockets.
+The new :mod:`asyncio` implementation, which is now the default, is a rewrite of the original implementation of websockets.

 It provides a very similar API.
 However, there are a few differences.